Kristina01111000/WordPressTheme/README.md

 		- so far i deleted the plugin
 		- see if he wants users to be able to upload videos
 		- try reuploading it
+	- figure out where in peepso the button to stop non members from viewing the website is

 Need from Dr. W: